 As a man, Msgr.
 Aloysius Schwartz did just that, founding an order of religious sisters, the Sisters of Mary who joined him in bringing an education, housing and job training to thousands of orphans and street children, and hospitals for the poor in South Korea and the Philippines, work that expanded to Mexico before he died of Lou Gehrig’s disease in 1992 at the age of 61.
 He also founded the Brothers of Christ, who serve the poor and people with disabilities at centers in South Korea.

 St. Josephine Bakhita

-When St. Josephine Bakhita was 8 years old she was kidnapped from her wealthy Sudanese family, sold into slavery and would remain there for the next 12 years.
+When St. Josephine Bakhita was 8 years old, she was kidnapped from her wealthy Sudanese family, sold into slavery and remained there for the next 12 years.
 Eventually, she found herself in the custody of the Canossian Sisters in Venice, Italy, where she fell in love with Jesus and His Church.
 With the help of the sisters, she was liberated from slavery but freely chose to remain with the sisters and devote her life to Christ.
 She was beloved by all and often professed gratitude to her kidnappers for inadvertently leading her to Jesus.
 St. Josephine is the patron of Sudan.

 St. Josephine is a rich example of the dynamic contribution of black Catholics in our Church history.
 This Black Catholic History Month, learn more about this important component of Church history!